 Traditional meals in Trakai

 The most famous is kibinai, which is pastries filled with chicken, pork, lamb meat or cottage and spinach, which is usually eaten with broth.
 You will find them in any restaurant or even in food trucks.
-Other traditional meal is Kiubetė which looks like a pie only with meat or fish inside, although it’s less common.
+Another traditional meal is Kiubetė which looks like a pie only with meat or fish inside, although it’s less common.
 I think even some Lithuanians never tried Kiubete.

 The main attraction in Trakai is the castle on the island.
 Should you go inside?
-I’m not sure, I can’t strongly recommend you to do that, because the most of the interior design didn’t survive.
+I’m not sure, I can’t strongly recommend you to do that, because most of the interior design didn’t survive.
 Yes, there is a museum there with many historical items about the castle, although it never impressed me.
 I recommend you to go better around the castle and get to know the city more than to go inside the castle.